gmcmacran/LRTesteR/README.md

 ```

 Because we generated the data, we know the true value of lambda is one.
-The p value is above 05%.
+The p value is above 5%.

 # Example 2: Confidence Interval

 To get a confidence interval, set the conf.level to the desired
 confidence.
-The alternative argument controls left, right or two sided
-intervals.
-Below gets a 90% confidence interval for scale from a Cauchy
+Below gets a two sided 90% confidence interval for scale
-random variable.
-The true value is contained in the interval.
+from a Cauchy random variable.

 ``` r
 set.seed(1)